tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Autolyse (30 minutes)*

 Let the dough rest 30 minutes.
-This rest is called the autolyse, which allows the flours to absorb the water, activating the enzymes which begins the gluten development.
+This rest is called the autolyse ("auto-lease"), which allows the flours to absorb the water, activating the enzymes which begins the gluten development.
 This step is critical and cannot be rushed.

 *Incorporate Salt (5 minutes)*